derikvanschaik/blog/posts/helloworld.md

 Maybe I should make a brief history about my programming journey...

-## D\(er\)_ik's programming journey:
+### D\(er\)_ik's programming journey {#journey}

-- ### Learned programming in CSC 110
+#### Learned programming in CSC 110

 This was in the winter of 2019, and I learned to program in python.
 I was majoring in economics at the time.

-- ### Went all in on programming during the start of the pandemic
+#### Went all in on programming during the start of the pandemic

-  Took CSC 115, CSC 230, CSC 225-226, SENG 265 and more importantly, started doing side projects
+Took many 100-200 level computer science/software engineering courses and more importantly, started doing side projects

-- ### Learned Javascript XD
+#### Learned Javascript XD

 This was paramount to building web applications

-- ### Switched major to Computer Science
+#### Switched major to Computer Science

 YUP.

-- ### Did 4 internships + work part time as a front end developer
+#### Did 4 full stack internships + now work part time as a front end developer

 I am a web developer now I guess.

-- ### TODO: graduate in Computer Science
+#### TODO: complete degree

 Almost there.

 Stay tuned for more thoughts + posts!